 1. Keep an eye on the Outcome

 Whether you have created a strategy based on the Theory of Change framework or the 5 Dimensions of Impact, make sure that your metrics align with your outcomes.
 If you are at the stage of building your Impact Strategy, then start here.

 What is the Outcome?
 Your outcomes are the things that change for your community or beneficiaries.

-Let us take an example; a fictitious Meal Service Program is running to provide nutritious meals to the front line workers in this Global Pandemic time.
+For example, a fictitious Meal Service Program runs to provide nutritious meals to the front-line workers in this Global Pandemic time.
 The assumption is that Providing healthy meals not only enables them to work more and get necessary nutrition, but it also allows them to get some rest and ultimately keep them healthy.
-You want to have a metric related to how meals improve the well-being of the front line workers.
+You want to have a metric related to how meals improve the well-being of the front-line workers.
 Why measuring Outcome important?
 Your program provides healthy meals with fruits and vegetables.
 If you never kept an eye on Outcome metrics and keep providing meals with mostly fruits and green vegetables, you will never learn that they may need more carbs and protein to work long hours and lifting boxes!
 So your program, while well-intended, might not be producing the expected positive results.

 2. Include metrics relevant to Output

 To learn the Outcome, you have to include some Output metrics.
 Remember that the Outputs are the immediate results of your programs and needed information to determine the Outcome.
 Following the same example of the Meal Service Program, once you make sure that the meals are well-balanced for the type of work that your beneficiaries are doing, you might want to include metrics like “percentage of the beneficiaries reached” and “number of meals delivered.”